The Influence of Age on the Relative Frequency of Super-Earths and Sub-Neptunes: Discussion Conclusions

 If the evolution of Kepler planet sizes on gigayear timescales can be confirmed more theoretical work is required to interpret this result.
 In the photoevaporation model, though the majority of mass-loss is expected to occur within the first 0.1 Gyr, some fraction of sub-Neptunes are converted to super-Earths on longer timescales \citep{RogersOwen2020}.
 Furthermore, using two relations that describe the age-dependence of stellar X-ray emission and the ratio of X-ray to extreme ultra-violet emission, \citet{King2020} found that the extreme ultra-violet emission rate continues to be substantial even after the first 0.1 Gyr of a host star’s life, indicating that photoevaporation may be significant on gigayear timescales.

 As pointed out by previous authors \citep[e.g.][]{Berger2020b, Cloutier2020}, many predictions of the photoevaporation and core-powered mass-loss models are so similar that current data are not able to conclusively favor one model over the other.
 This is true for the stellar mass dependence and orbital period dependence of the radius valley location \citep[e.g.][]{LopezRice2018, Wu2019, Gupta2019, Gupta2020}.
 As discussed above, it is also no longer clear if the range of timescales for conversion of sub-Neptunes to super-Earths can be used to decisively discriminate between the photoevaporation and core-powered mass-loss theories.
-While our results provide further insights into the nature of sub-Neptunes and super-Earths, it may be necessary to identify other parameters to determine which mechanisms of atmospheric loss play a substantial role in the evolution of Kepler planets.
+While our results provide further insights into the nature of sub-Neptunes and super-Earths, it may be necessary to identify other parameters to determine which mechanisms of atmospheric loss play a substantial role in the evolution of small planets.

-\acknowledgments We would like to thank the AstroCom NYC program organizers, the National Science Foundation, and the Simons Foundation for facilitating and funding this research.
-We thank Dan Foreman-Mackey and David W. Hogg for helpful discussions.
+\acknowledgments A.S. is supported in part by the AstroCom NYC program (NSF award AST-1831412) and Simons Foundation (Award \#533845).
+We thank Dan Foreman-Mackey, David W. Hogg, and Erik Petigura for helpful discussions.
 This paper includes data collected by the {\em Kepler} mission, funded by the NASA Science Mission directorate.

 \facilities{Kepler}